 At Dog's Downtown, we focus on using positive reinforcement training to get the best results for every dog.
 This means that we use a variety of different rewards to get a response from the dog.
 A good reward is different for every dog though-- sometimes it's a ball, a praising voice, a tummy rub, or a dog treat!
 Every dog is different and so we tailor every training plan to what motivates your dog.
-There is no such thing as a one size fits all approach to successful training, but all of our training approaches center around one main concept:a dog will learn best if it is motivated by positive reward!
+There is no such thing as a one size fits all approach to successful training, but all of our training approaches center around one main concept:a dog will learn best if the training program is individualized based on the dog and your goals!

 Having a dog in the home has dozens of real, quantifiable, health benefits even when they're not trained: